ejmg/ageof.info/site/content/blog/2019/starting-pwl-kc/index.md

 of workers commute in and out of the suburbs, and the moment the clock hits 4PM it often a race back home to beat traffic.

-for our first meeting, only 3 other people showed up. to those of you (natty, noah, hedon), i am particularly thankful. i’m also very happy to say that hedon is more than willing to join on as an organizer, which makes my job easier by a whole order of magnitude. the headcount for the next meeting is much more promising at around 8-10 people with this past tuesday a glaring exception to
+for our first meeting, only 3 other people showed up. to those of you (Natty, Noah, Hedon), i am particularly thankful. i’m also very happy to say that hedon is more than willing to join on as an organizer, which makes my job easier by a whole order of magnitude. the headcount for the next meeting is much more promising at around 8-10 people with this past tuesday a glaring exception to